auth0/docs/articles/multifactor-authentication/api/index.md

 ## Limitations

-* The MFA API is designed to work with the Guardian Provider.
-Support for other providers will be provided in future releases.
+* The MFA API is designed to work with SMS, Push via Guardian, Email, and OTP factors.
+It does not currently support enrolling with Duo or with the legacy 'google-authenticator' factor (which can be enrolled using the OTP factor).

 * Support for authenticator selection is currently limited to the Token Endpoint.
 Auth0 is working to extend support to  [Hosted MFA Pages](/hosted-pages/guardian).
 If users have more than one authenticator enrolled, the most-recently enrolled option will be used by the Hosted MFA Pages.